dennlinger/essir-2019-report/ESSIR19.md

 ## Second Day
 During the morning session, the topic was quite different from the previous day and focusing on the user-oriented aspect in IR.
 While Nick Belkin introduced various perception models for the Informatin Retrieval process, starting from the first important works by Cleverdon, Diane Kelly walked the students through a history of different user interfaces, all the way to modern smartphone interfaces.<br/>
 During the afternoon session by Claudia Hauff, students learned the value of a well-tuned baseline, and how neural IR models are not the solution to every problem, especially with respect to explainability and reproducibility.
-Gabriella Pasi concluded the day by
+Gabriella Pasi concluded the day by introducing the notion of context in IR, as to avoid a "one size fits all" approach.

 ## Wednesday
+After two intense days of more theoretically inclined lectures, Wednesday brought two refreshing morning sessions by Nicola Tonellotto and Carlos Castillo.
+Again, the discrepancy between the research in industry and academia became a central aspect of the talk by Nicola Tonellotto, who offered a glimpse into the issues of production systems at scale, and what measures can be taken to implement many of the great ideas and techniques in practice.
+Carlos Castillo on the other hand talked about mining social networks, and also warned the students to not blindly follow correlations or data that could be obtained way easier.

 ## Thursday